chickendinosaur/objectpool.js/README.md

         // Reuse the array.
         const bullets = this._bullets;

-        // Note: In reality we would use a Bullet pool for all bullets which means there would be no need
+        // Note: In reality we would use a bullet pool for all bullets which means there would be no need
-        // to store bullet here in the first place.
-Each time a bullet is need we would
+        // to store bullets here in the first place.
+Each time a bullet is needed we would
         // do a BulletPool.create() and BulletPool.destroy(bullet) so there's nothing to clean up here
         // unless there's never going to be anymore bullets used again which would mean we would
         // do a BulletPool.drain() to get the memory back.